 When the current minority coalition of Fine Gael, the Independent Alliance and Independents was formed in May 2016, expectations were limited.
 Few thought it would last but the record of the past two years tells a different tale.
 Facilitated by the confidence and supply agreement with Fianna Fáil it has proven possible for the minority Government to do more than just survive or muddle through.
-We have been able to refresh ourselves, act decisively and govern and deal with major issues not dealt within the past by majority Governments.
+We have been able to refresh ourselves, act decisively and govern and deal with major issues not dealt with in the past by majority Governments.
 In total, 65 Bills have been enacted, five of which were originally published as Private Members' Bills.
-A further 18 Government Bills are currently before the Dáil and seven Government Bills are currently before the Seanad, which means 30 to 35 pieces of legislation each year become law, which under a majority Government, was approximately 40.
+A further 18 Government Bills are currently before the Dáil and seven Government Bills are currently before the Seanad, which means 30 to 35 pieces of legislation each year become law.
+Under a majority Government it was approximately 40.
 This shows that minority Governments can get legislation enacted.

 The past two years have seen the benefits of the country's economic recovery spread across the country.
 In every county, employment is up and incomes and living standards have risen.
 The Government's books have been brought into balance.
 Last year, for the first time in ten years, we had a small budget surplus, although it was flattered by the sale shares in AIB.
 Our debt, although falling as a percentage of GDP, remains high at €45,000 per person.
 When we entered the financial crisis ten years ago it was €15,000 per person, such that our debt burden presents a major vulnerability into the future.